Are you ready for recipes to make some mason jar make-ahead meals? Get over 30 recipes to get you started on stocking your pantry or for great gifts!

 Tropical Mango Cobbler

-Tropical fruits are known for being sweet and mangoes being particularly sweet.
+Tropical fruits are known for being sweet and mangoes are particularly sweet.
 If you like cobbler and mangoes, then this is for you.

 Drinks In A Jar Recipes